Economic Reconciliation Initiative

 - Tracy Primeau, Founder and Principal, Agile Bear Consulting

-- Britney Sault, Relationship Manager, Indigenous Trust Services, CIBC
+- Brittney Sault, Relationship Manager, Indigenous Trust Services, CIBC

-To learn more or get involved, contact Sara Beyer, Senior Policy Analyst, OCC and Andy Avgerinos, Project Manager, Research, CCAB.
+To learn more or get involved, contact Zeus Eden, Senior Policy Analyst, OCC and Andy Avgerinos, Project Manager, Research, CCIB.

 Project Partner